 Google Ads for fertility clinics is the best way to attract new patients to your clinic.
-The key to growing your patient base is no longer dependent on word of mouth advertising referrals.
+The key to growing your patient base is no longer dependent on word-of-mouth advertising referrals.
 If you have ever wondered where or how to advertise online, this Google Ads for Fertility Clinics guide is for you.
 Simply put, the three things you need are a free Google account, a budget, and a desire to grow your practice.

 Google Ads Explained

 Google Ads is the go-to advertising tool for professionals in every field.
 This especially applies to the medical field.
-Patient acquisition is the most important factor for a medical practice.
+Patient acquisition is the most important factor in a medical practice.
 Google allows your practice to do just that.
 Search Ads are the safest, most cost-effective method for a beginner to the Google Ads platform.

 Google Ads runs on a PPC, or pay-per-click model.
 This means that you will only be charged if your ad is actually clicked on.
 Your ad will show to potential patients when you bid on the keyword that person is searching for.